jorks/MacPkgGen/README.md

 - Prompt you for the URL of the remote GitHub repository (optional)
 - Install XCode Command Line Tools (if not installed)
 - Clone this project and initiate a new git project
-- Install Munki PKG
+- Install Munki PKG in a tmp directory
 - Create a new Munki PKG project
-- Add a pre-commit git hook to the local project
+- Add a pre-commit git hook to the local git project
 - If a remote URL is provided, push the initial commit

 ## Working with the project

-This solution uses Munki PKG to do the heavy lifting in building the PKG.
-[Please refer to their guide for detailed instructions using Munki PKG](https://www.munki.org/munki-pkg/).
-At a high level, you would:
+This solution uses Munki PKG to do the heavy lifting in building the package.
+Please refer to [their guide](https://www.munki.org/munki-pkg/) for detailed instructions using Munki PKG.
+After creating a new project, you would typically:

 1. Update the `build-info` file with your package details
 2. Add Folders and Files to the `payload` directory and set ownership and permissions as desired
 3. Add any required `preinstall` and `postinstall` scripts to the `scripts` directory
 4. `git commit` the changes which will trigger the `pre-commit` git hook script
-5. Head over to GitHub and kick off the workflow in the actions tab.
+5. `git push` and head over to GitHub and kick off the workflow in the actions tab.

 You may also wish to update some of the text or triggers in the `.git/workflow` files.